RobertFehrmann/concurrency_framework/README.md

     create database concurrency_test;
     create schema concurrency_test.meta_schema
     ```
-1. Create procedure sp_concurrent_js from the meta_schema directory inside the cloned repo by loading the file into a new worksheet and then clicking `Run`.
+1. Create procedure sp_concurrent from the meta_schema directory inside the cloned repo by loading the file into a new worksheet and then clicking `Run`.
 Note: If you are getting an error message (SQL compilation error: parse ...), move the cursor to the end of the file, click into the window, and then click `Run` again).
 Be sure to set your context correctly, either from the drop downs in your worksheet or by running the the commands below.
     ```
     use database concurrency_test;
     use warehouse concurrency_test;